Make This Stunning Terracotta Pot Succulent Centerpiece

 Next, find some pots that fit the design.
 Look for a medium sized but stubby pot for the center of the basket and various sizes of small or medium pots to go round the outside.
 Set the pots out and move them around, readjusting the size and the placement, until you have a cohesive design that works as a centerpiece.

 Attach the terracotta pots to the wire basket by using garden wire.
 String the wire through the hole in the bottom of the pot and loop it around and twist it onto the wire basket.
 The center pot does not need to be wired.

-Set the entire structure on a plant tray to catch water and protect your table but also to keep the design cohesive.
-I chose to use a plastic plant tray in a dark color so that it fades away but also so that it protects the table below.
-Terracotta is porous and will soak through to the table below.
+Set the entire structure on a plant tray to catch water and protect your table, but also to keep the design cohesive.
+I chose to use a plastic plant tray in a dark color so that it fades away but also so that it protects the table.
+Terracotta is porous and will soak through to the surface below.

 Line each one of the pots on the perimeter of the centerpiece with a small piece of newsprint or a coffee filter.
 This will help prevent the soil from seeping out of the drainage hole and messing up your table.